PatBlend/Patblend_Add-on/README.md

 Need to search for a reference image or a texture, but only have one monitor?
 Quick Search helps with that.
 All you need to do is type in an URL or a keyword and press Search.
 Blender will automatically decide if you entered an URL or a keyword and open your default browser to provide you with answers.

 <b>Coder-Decoder:</b>
 If you need to send a secret message, you can code it with the PatBlend Coder-Decoder.
 People without this Add-on will be baffled!
-This add-on supports three codecs at the time of this writing, but more and even a custom codec are going to be added soon.
+This add-on supports three codecs and a custom codec at the time of this writing, but more are going to be added soon.
 <br>
 <br>
 <a href = "https://forms.gle/rGULhrpfpCta7CWj9">Report a Bug</a>